21st AVN Awards: Performance of year's movies

 Hustlaz: Diary of a Pimp was announced as the adult movie industry's top selling movie and The Fashionistas was the top renting movie of the previous year.

 Critical reviews

 High Society magazine viewed the show and its surrounding AVN Adult Entertainment Expo favourably: "AEE, and the accompanying AVN Awards, is a hell of a lot of fun, but we're kind of glad it only happens once a year.
-That many breast implants, tattoos, piercings and diva-like attitudes in one buiilding, at one time, is a little much, even for us."
+That many breast implants, tattoos, piercings and diva-like attitudes in one building, at one time, is a little much, even for us."